A Democratic Trap for Hulusi Akar?

-These days, people inside and outside Turkey are talking about the potential of Hulusi Akar, the Turkish Minister of Defense, to take over the long-held seat of Erdogan.
-No, that is not going to be a coup d’état!
-The shrewd and popular Hulusi Akar has successfully passed the unbearable democracy test, when he was the Chief of General Staff, during the latest coup attempt in July 2016.
-However, the rumors claim that Hulusi Akar will run for presidency in the next elections of 2023, should Erdogan decide not to run.
+These days, people inside and outside Turkey are talking about the potential of Hulusi Akar, the Turkish Minister of Defense, to take over the long-held seat of President Erdogan.
+No, that is not going to be a coup d’état.
+The shrewd Hulusi Akar already passed the difficult test of democracy in July 2016.
+At that time, he was the Chief of General Staff, who heroically refused to participate in the failed coup attempt against Erdogan.
+The rumors, however, claim that Akar will run for the presidency in the coming elections of 2023, should Erdogan decide not to run.

-On the flip side, Hulusi Akar becoming the president of Turkey sounds like an epic scene in a Shakespearean drama.
+On the flip side, Hulusi Akar becoming the president of Turkey sounds like a climax scene in a Shakespearean drama.
 It pleases the heart to imagine, but the mind refuses to believe.
-Hulusi Akar is much more than a clever and disciplined soldier, who worked hard until he got to the top ranks of his career ladder.
-Hulusi Akar is an exceptional military commander, who managed in the lifetime of one man to create an impressive legacy of unprecedented diplomatic and military conquests that forever changed the dynamics of power in the Middle East and the eastern Mediterranean regions.
-The unique pairings of his personality, enhanced by a myriad of political and diplomatic skills, have enabled him to constantly progress throughout the path he created for himself, regardless of the political orientation of the governments that he worked under.
-Imagine what he can do if he becomes a president of an important country like Turkey.
+Hulusi Akar is much more than a clever and disciplined soldier who worked hard until he reached the top echelon of his career.
+Hulusi Akar is an exceptional military commander who, in the lifetime of one man, managed to create a legacy of diplomatic and military conquests that changed the dynamics of power in the Middle East and the Eastern Mediterranean, forever.
+The unique pairings of his personality, enhanced by a myriad of political and diplomatic skills, have enabled him to constantly progress throughout the path he created for himself and his country, regardless of the political orientation of the governments that he worked under.
+Imagine what he could do if he becomes a president of an important country like Turkey.

-The funniest part, here, is that an American writer at the Foreign Policy magazine, claimed that Erdogan is too sick and too old to run for presidency and thus the AKP will force him to sit aside and put Hulusi Akar in his place.
-This illogic argument, too, has nothing to do with the reality on the ground, and is shamefully based on the rumors spread by random plebian on Twitter.
+The funniest part, here, is that an American writer at the Foreign Policy magazine claimed that Erdogan is too sick and too old to run for the presidency, and thus the AKP will force him to sit aside and put Hulusi Akar in his place.
+This illogic argument, too, has nothing to do with the reality on the ground and is shamefully based on the rumors spread by random plebeian on Twitter.
 First of all, Hulusi Akar has never attached himself to a political party, and I do not think he will do in the future.
-Big part of his political strength comes from being independent from all parties; whether Islamist or secular.
-Second, if age and health is a barrier to presidency, Joseph Biden, 78 years-old, would not have become the president of the United States.
-Also, for the sake of comparison, Erdogan is younger than Hulusi Akar by two years, and is younger than his closest ally Devlet Bahçeli by seven years.
+A big part of his political strength comes from being independent of all parties, whether Islamist or secular.
+Second, if age and health is a barrier to the presidency, Joseph Biden, 78 years old, would not have become the president of the United States.
+Also, for the sake of comparison, Erdogan is younger than Hulusi Akar by two years and is younger than his closest ally Devlet Bahçeli by seven years.

-That being said, Hulusi Akar needs to be very careful not to let his name being dragged in this muddy context for a long period of time.
-That does not only leave stains on his personal image and legacy as a one-of-kind military leader, but also affects the reputation of the Turkish Armed Forces that he leads.
-When the time is right, Hulusi Akar should come out and declare to public that he and the military are not part of this game.
-This is the best way to quickly pull himself out of this political trap, which is disguised as a democratic debate.
+That being said, Hulusi Akar needs to be very careful not to let his name be dragged into this muddy context for a long time.
+That does not only leave stains on his image and legacy as a one-of-kind military leader but also affects the reputation of the Turkish Armed Forces that he leads.
+When the time is right, Hulusi Akar should come out and declare to the public that he and the military are not part of this game.
+This is the best way to quickly pull himself out of this political trap disguised as a democratic debate.
 As an independent military leader, with a devout nationalist ideology, Hulusi Akar is already bigger and better than a political competition of that kind.